Love the look of country kitchens? Then you'll love our country kitchen ideas.

 The soft blue colour scheme creates a complementary contrast with the warmth of the original floor tiles and carpentry, while brightening what might otherwise be a dark feeling kitchen.

-5. Combine period features with a stylish grey colour scheme
+8. Combine period features with a stylish grey colour scheme

-Painted in a stylish grey and with a combination of granite and wooden worktops, this country farmhouse kitchen is given a contemporary edge, without sacrificing the cottage look entirely.
+Painted in a stylish grey and with a combination of granite and wooden worktops, this country farmhouse kitchen is given a contemporary edge, without sacrificing the rustic look entirely.
 It's full of charm and makes the perfect, welcoming hub for a family home.

 Making the most of storage potential, a convenient crockery drying rack hangs above the double butler’s sink, with cupboard free walls preventing the space from feeling boxed in.

-Find more inspiration with our farmhouse kitchen design ideas brimming with character.
+- Find more inspiration with our farmhouse kitchen design ideas brimming with character.

-6. Mix fitted and freestanding furniture for a more authentic feel
+9. Mix fitted and freestanding furniture for a more authentic feel

 To achieve a similar look, you'll want to scour the offerings of salvage yards and antiques shops, while bearing bespoke options in mind, too.

-7. Freshen up a dated period kitchen with freshly painted cabinets
+10. Freshen up a dated period kitchen with freshly painted cabinets

 Never underestimate the power of paint if you're looking for a budget friendly way to update a tired country kitchen.

-8. Go all-white (or off-white) to maximise light
+11. Go all-white (or off-white) to maximise light

 Accessorise with natural materials – you can't go wrong with wood – and other neutral coloured features to retain the feeling of a calm environment.

-9. Keep to a neutral scheme for a timeless look
+12. Keep to a neutral scheme for a timeless look

 In addition to making what can be a dark space feel lighter and brighter, a neutral scheme is a timeless option that promises not to date as interiors trends come and go.